 - The personal statement does not include important information/includes negative information

-- The personal statement’s structure is confusing
+- The personal statement has a confusing structure

-Personal statement tips
+UCAS personal statement tips

-- No negative information
+- Be honest, but don’t include negative information

-- Don’t duplicate material from your resume
+- Don’t duplicate material from your CV/resume

 How we can help

-We will take your personal statement and professionally edit it to ensure the English is clear and grammatically correct.
-Once this process is complete, we will return your personal statement within 1-3 working days!
+Once you have completed your personal statement, visit SI-UK in London or Manchester for a free consultation.
+We can edit your personal statement and ensure the English is clear and grammatically correct.
+Once this process is complete, we will return your personal statement within 1-3 working days.

 Example personal statement